finlaywashere/CSF/specification.md

 ## 2.0 Certificate Chain File Contents

-All v1.0 CSF certificate chains must start with `---csf-cert-chain---`.
+All v1.0 CCF certificate chains must start with `---ccf-cert-chain---`.

 The certificate chain file must then contain all of the certificates exactly as specified in #1.0 in the order that they are signed in (ex: first certificate is the certificate at the end of the chain, then its signer, then its signer, etc...).

-The certificate chain file must end with `---end-csf-cert-chain---`.
+The certificate chain file must end with `---end-ccf-cert-chain---`.

 ## 3.0 Key File Contents

-All v1.0 CSF key files must start with `---csf-key-1---` or `---csf-enc-key-1---`.
+All v1.0 CCF key files must start with `---ccf-key-1---` or `---ccf-enc-key-1---`.

-`---csf-key-1---` is for plaintext keys, and `---csf-enc-key-1---` is for encrypted keys.
+`---ccf-key-1---` is for plaintext keys, and `---ccf-enc-key-1---` is for encrypted keys.

-All keys must end with `---end-csf-key---` after it's contents.
+All keys must end with `---end-ccf-key---` after it's contents.

 ### 3.1 Plaintext Key File Contents

-All v1.0 plaintext CSF key files must contain a public key and a private key in any order.
+All v1.0 plaintext CCF key files must contain a public key and a private key in any order.

 The public key must be in the format `pub:(algorithm):(number of lines encoded key occupies):(base64 encoded public key)`.